fujaba/fulibFx/README.md

 ## 🖥 Displaying controllers

-To display a controller, you have to call the `show()` method of the `FulibFxApp` class and pass the route.
+To display a controller, you have to call the `show()` method of the `FulibFxApp` class and pass the route (or the component instance).

 ```java
 public class TodoApp extends FulibFxApp {